Modular multiscale approach to modelling high-harmonic generation in gases: A Modular Multiscale Approach (MMA): Implementations

+and again $\int$ denotes $\int_z^{z+\Delta z}$.
+In general, the operators $\int\!\!\hat{\mathcal{L}}_idz$ do not commute, making~\eqref{CUPRAD:general-scheme:split} an approximation of~\eqref{CUPRAD:general-scheme:sum}, and therefore the order of application of the exponential operators influences the accuracy of the scheme.
+Comprehensive discussions of higher-order variants of operator splitting can be found in Refs.~\cite{Press_NR_89, Newell_NO_92}.

-A crucial thing in CUPRAD is to control the increment along the $z$ axis, $\Delta z$, adaptively.
-In both Equation (\ref{timegood}) and Equation (\ref{lasim_pre_1}) we split the operator $\hat{\mathcal{L}}$ into the linear part $\hat{\mathcal{L}}_{lin}$, containing diffraction and dispersion terms, respectively, and the nonlinear part $\hat{\mathcal{L}}_{nl}$ containing all other terms.
-We see that $\hat{\mathcal{L}}_{lin}$ is independent of $z$.
-Thus, here a constant step-size, determined by the transverse discretization, should be sufficient.
-In contrast, the nonlinear operator $\hat{\mathcal{L}}_{nl}$ is strongly dependent on $z$, and therefore decisive for adaptive step-size control.
-Let us show the principles by means of the simple example
+A key feature of CUPRAD is the adaptative control of the propagation step $\Delta z$ along the longitudinal axis.
+In both Equations~(\ref{timegood}) and~(\ref{lasim_pre_1}), the propagation operator $\hat{\mathcal{L}}$ is decomposed into a linear part, $\hat{\mathcal{L}}_{lin}$, which includes the diffraction and dispersion terms, and a nonlinear part, $\hat{\mathcal{L}}_{nl}$, which contains all remaining contributions.
+Since $\hat{\mathcal{L}}_{lin}$ is independent of $z$, a constant step size determined by transverse discretization is generally sufficient.
+In contrast, the nonlinear operator $\hat{\mathcal{L}}_{nl}$ exhibits a strong $z$-dependence and thus governs the adaptive step-size control.
+To illustrate the principle, consider the simplified example: